 refrigerant flow in Scroll Compressors

-The internal operation of a scroll compressor contain basically two parts: a stationary scroll and an orbital scroll.
-The stationary scroll (Figure 1.1) is attached to the rear of the compressor by four bolts (Figure 1.2), while the orbiting scroll (Figure 1.3) is attached to the clutch via a crank shaft and continuously orbits inside the stationary scroll.
-(See Figure 1.4)
+Generally, the scroll compressor design features two main components: a stationary scroll and an orbital scroll.
+The stationary scroll (Figure 1.2) is attached to the rear of the compressor by four bolts (Figure 1.3), while the orbiting scroll (Figure 1.1) is attached to the clutch via a crankshaft and continuously orbits inside the stationary scroll.

-The orbital movement (shown in figure 1.4) shows refrigerant being compressed between the orbital and fixed scroll.
+Refrigerant is compressed between the orbital and stationary scroll (Figure 1.4).
 The inlet opening draws in the gas.
-This gas is then compressed into the center of the scroll, where it is discharged.
-As the scroll orbits, and the opening becomes smaller, the pressure rises and is forced out the rear of the compressor.
+This gas is then compressed into the center of the scroll.
+As the scroll orbits, the opening becomes smaller, pressure rises, and refrigerant is forced out of the discharge at the rear of the compressor.